Develop its senses

 From 3 months

-Touch is one of the most developed senses at the moment of birth.
-Through it, the baby begins to receive stimuli and information that allow him to interact with the outside world.
-At the time of bathing, wring the sponge over your head, so that drops fall on it.
-Then, when drying, he directs the air of the hair dryer on his body, at a comfortable temperature and power.
+Touch is one of the most developed senses at birth.
+Through it, the baby begins to receive stimuli and information that allows it to interact with the outside world.
+At bath time, wring the sponge over his head, so that drops fall on him.
+Then, when drying him, direct the air from the hair dryer over his body, at a comfortable temperature and power.
 You will learn to distinguish new sensations while developing touch.

 From 1 year

-Use different papers (pinocchio paper, cellophane, bubble, aluminum, silk …) and offer them.
-Your little artist will create and invent a multitude of activities with the papers.
-You will be attracted to the different sounds that produce their textures and consistencies.
+Use different papers (Pinocchio paper, cellophane, bubble wrap, aluminum, silk...) and offer them to them.
+Your little artist will create and invent a multitude of activities with papers.
+You will be attracted to the different sounds their textures and consistencies produce.

 Place your baby on a towel.
-Grab a funnel and fill it with breadcrumbs and let it fall on your skin, so that it tickles all over your body.
-The baby will love the way the bread falls and will try to catch it.
+Take a funnel and fill it with breadcrumbs, dropping it on his skin, so that it tickles all over his body.
+Baby will love the way the bread falls and will try to catch it.

 From 2 years

-In a box or opaque bag several objects or toys that the child knows, with different shapes or textures.
-The game consists of putting your hand and by touch try to guess what each object is about.
-If several children play, the one who gets the most hits wins.
-If only your child plays, write down your successes.
-In addition to promoting the sense of touch, this activity will serve to develop memory and reasoning.
+In a box or an opaque bag, several objects or toys that the child knows, with different shapes or textures, are placed.
+The game consists of putting your hand in and trying to guess what each object is by touch.
+If several children play, the one with the most correct answers wins.
+If only your son plays, write down his successes.
+In addition to promoting the sense of touch, this activity will help develop memory and reasoning.

 SMELL